lidajav/School_District_Analysis/README.md

 ![Thomas school including 9 grade](Resources/Thomas_school.png)

-- The math score in Thomas school had a decrease but the reading score increased in Thomas High school compared to other schools.
+- The average math score in Thomas school had a decrease but the reading score increased in Thomas High school compared to other schools.

 - replacing the ninth-grade scores affect the following :